 - Credit score

 A common misconception is that P2P platforms accept borrowers with bad credit.
 In fact, most U.S. platforms require a minimum credit score of 600.
 P2P lenders usually don't give loans to people who have recent bankruptcies, judgments, or tax liens.
-In light of the pandemic, some P2P lending platforms, including Zopa and LendingClub, have stopped lending to the riskiest categories of borrowers.
+In light of the pandemic, some P2P lending platforms, including Zopa, have stopped lending to the riskiest categories of borrowers.

 The Types of Loans Available in P2P Investing